Freight Shipping from Tulsa to Charleston

 How much does it cost to ship freight from Tulsa to Charleston?

-Full truckload (FTL) rates from Tulsa, OK to Charleston, SC currently range from $2,636-$3,249 for a standard dry van load over the 1,226-mile route.
+Full truckload (FTL) rates from Tulsa, OK to Charleston, SC currently range $2,636-$3,249 (roughly $2.17-$2.65 per mile over 1,226 miles).
 LTL shipments typically cost $874-$1,442 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tulsa to Charleston?